What is the LUCHA story?

 Lucha also uses to-go containers made from sugar cane and corn.
 They are compostable, recycled, and expensive.
 Sometimes we might charge a few dimes for to-go boxes.
 We figured you wouldn’t mind spending some loose change to keep Styrofoam out of the landfill.

 Lastly, and most importantly, Lucha uses only real juices in our cocktails.
 That means none of that nasty sweet and sour syrup in our margaritas.
 Our strawberry margs have, wait for it, real strawberries.
 The Lucha experience is as natural as we can get it from start to finish.

 Make it a Lucha road trip, and visit all three of our restaurants.
-We recommend starting in Rockford, making your way out to Colorado, and ending up in Breckenridge.
-Ending a trip in Breckenridge is its own reward.
+We recommend starting in Rockford, making your way out to Colorado Springs, CO, and ending up in Georgetown.
+Ending a trip in Georgetown is its own reward.
 If you need directions, call us.

 We sincerely thank you for your business.
 This is a whole bunch of fun for us.
 I hope it shows.